dotnet-architecture/eShopOnContainers/deploy/az/servicefabric/WindowsContainers/readme.md

-# Deploying Azure Service Fabric (No Secured)
+# Deploying a Service Fabric cluster based on Windows nodes (No Secured)
+You can always deploy a SF cluster through the Azure portal, as explained in this article: https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started-azure-cluster

+However, when creating a cluster, there are quite a few configurations to take into account, like enabling the internal DNS service or Reverse Proxy service, choosing between Linux/Windows, open/publish your application ports in the load-balancer and most of all (the most complex setup) how to create a secure cluster.

+Because of those reasons, we have created a set of ARM templates and scripts so you can create, re-create and configure the SF clusters much faster, as explained below:

-The ARM template `servicefabricdeploy.json` and its parameter file (`servicefabricdeploy.parameters.json`) are used to create a service fabric cluster environment for windows containers.
+Within eShopOnContainers root folder, at the folder [..\deploy\az\servicefabric\WindowsContainers](https://github.com/dotnet-architecture/eShopOnContainers/tree/dev/deploy/az/servicefabric/WindowsContainers), you can find the ARM template `servicefabricdeploy.json` and its parameters file (`servicefabricdeploy.parameters.json`) to create a Service Fabric cluster environment for Windows Containers.

-## Editing servicefabricdeploy.parameters.json file
+## Edit the servicefabricdeploy.parameters.json file

 Edit the following params in `servicefabricdeploy.parameters.json` file to set your values: